MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-CSharp.md

 ```
 CNTKLib.Plus, CNTKLib.Times, CNTKLib.Sigmoid are basic CNTK operations.
 The input argument can be a CNTK Variable representing data features.
 It may also be another CNTK function.
 This code builds a simple computation network with parameters that are adjusted at training stage to make a decent multi-class classifier.

-CNTK C# API provides opteraions to build convolution neural networks (CNN) and recurrent neural networks (RNN).
-For example, to build a 2-layer CNN image classifier:
+CNTK C# API provides operations to build convolution neural networks (CNNs) and recurrent neural networks (RNNs).
+For example, to build a two-layer CNN image classifier:
 ***
 ```cs
     var convParams1 = new Parameter(